 All the off-diagonal elements of elastic dipole tensor P{ij} of a vacancy vanish at an equilibrium position.
-However, whenever a vacancy is moving away from its equilibrium position, the off-diagonal elements of P{ij} are nonzero.
-Figures 2 and 7 show how the dipole tensors and relaxation
+However, whenever a vacancy is moving away from its equilibrium position, the off-diagonal elements of P{ij} are non-zero.
+Figs. 2 and 7 show how both tensors vary as a vacancy moves from one equilibrium position in the lattice to another.